 Our Analysis and Test Results

-This is one of the burlier jackets that we tested, and thanks to its heavyweight M2 fabric that has a bonded well-designed inner fabric it does well at keeping icy winds at bay.
-While no softshell is completely immune to wet weather, the tight outer weave resisted wetting out during the shower test longer than many other lighter weight jackets that did not have a thick outer shell.
-The hood has three cinch closures ensuring that a good seal is achieved, though the small hood size makes it hard to fit a climbing helmet, let alone a ski helmet, underneath.
-We really liked the adjustable wrist cuffs that allowed us to wear big gloves during the colder months, and the hem fits just under the waist and has a cinch to tighten it.
+Thanks to its heavyweight M2 fabric that has a bonded well-designed inner fabric, the Moblis does well at keeping icy winds at bay.
+While no softshell is completely immune to wet weather, the tight outer weave resisted wetting out during our shower test longer than many lighter weight jackets without a thick outer shell.
+The hood has three cinch closures ensuring that a good seal is achieved, though the small size makes it hard to fit a climbing helmet, let alone a ski helmet, underneath.
+We really like the adjustable wrist cuffs that allow for wearing big gloves during the colder months, and the hem fits just under the waist and has a cinch to tighten it.
 We found that in all but the reachiest of maneuvers, the hem stays put and doesn't expose the lower back.

-Marmot really went all out in regards to designing this coat.
-There is a feature for everyone here, and there really were not many things lacking that we wished for.
-With a three-way adjustable hood to adjustable cuffs and hems, you can really fine-tune the fit and make sure to seal out the cold.
-The pockets are very well designed, positioned so that you can access them while wearing a harness or a backpack strap, and this is one of the few models that has an internal pocket for a phone or wallet, a thoughtful addition.
+Marmot really went all out in regards to designing the Moblis.
+There is a feature for everyone here, with very little lacking.
+A three-way adjustable hood and adjustable cuffs and hems mean you can fine-tune the fit and make sure to seal out the cold.
+The pockets are very well designed, positioned so that you can access them while wearing a harness or a backpack strap, and this is one of the few models in our review that offers an internal pocket for a phone or wallet — a thoughtful addition.
 Style-wise it fits in as much at the local coffee shop as the side of a mountain.

 The Marmot Moblis jacket is an affordable, introductory-level softshell that offers great wind protection and well-designed features.
-It is not the lightest or the most athletically inclined jacket, but for cold-weather pursuits, it could be a great choice.
+It is not the lightest or the most athletically inclined softshell, but for cold-weather pursuits, it could be a great choice.

 — Ryan Huetter